oztune/react-server/readme.md

     |---- index.js
     |---- style.less

-Add this to your package.json for convenience:
+You can add this to your package.json for convenience:

     "scripts": {
         "start": "react-server ./src"
     }

-Now you can pretend that you're working in an enviornment that supports the latest features.
+Now you can start serving your app with `npm start` and pretend that you're working in an enviornment that supports the latest features.
 For example, assuming `index.js` is the entry point file, simply add this to your `index.html`:

     <script src="index.js"></script>